 The last section of your business plan is the appendix.
 It convinces the reader of your business plan that you have paid keen attention to your great business idea.

 You can include supporting documents such as licenses, contracts, resumes and marketing materials.

 Developing a business plan for your dance studio may not be easy.
 However, the fulfilment that comes with pushing your business to the next level makes all the effort worthwhile.

-Managing your dance studio will be much easier with Gymcatch studio management software.
+Managing your dance studio will be much easier with Gymcatch dance class management software.

 Simon joined Gymcatch as a founding team member and oversees the commercial, legal and regulatory parts of the business.
 After studying history at Bristol University Simon converted to law at BPP in London.
 He trained at Norton Rose where he gained multi-jurisdictional corporate, finance and commercial experience.
 Outside of work, Simon spends his time running and walking in the Derbyshire Dales, ruining recipes and following the meteoric rise of Burton Albion Football Club.